teneko/redux-saga-promise/README.md

 promise action, it will throw an error (see [Argument Validation](#ArgumentValidation) below).

-## Action lifecycle -- reducing the promise action:
+##  Promise action's reducable lifecycle actions

 Commonly you want the redux store to reflect the status of a promise action: whether it"s pending, what the resolved value is, or what the rejected error